avadlapatla/pixie/README.md

 ## Overview

-Pixie is an open-source photo management system inspired by Google Photos, designed for self-hosting your personal photo collection.
+Pixie is an open-source photo management system designed for self-hosting your personal photo collection.
 It provides a clean, intuitive interface for organizing, viewing, and sharing your photos with powerful search capabilities and an extensible plugin architecture.

 ## Features